sambadabudiarga/super-employee-jquery-laravel/readme.md

-# Cleq OU Test

-This repository is used as my testing for the interview in Cleq OU.
-Application made for adding new data employee and view statistic of employees data.
+# Super Employee

+This app was made for me learning using jQuery and Laravel.

 ## Installation